Ask any realtor—and most people in general—to describe their business plan in a few sentences, and you’re likely to get the same answer:

 - “Rent for free” sharing program: loan out power tools, carpet cleaner, or other equipment via your private FB group.

-- Event promo tickets: Shannon gave out 100 free tickets to a local Home Show.
+- Event promo tickets: give out 100 free tickets to a local Home Show.
 Look for similar events near you.

 - Thanksgiving pie reverse giveaway: offer free pies via your group.
 Ask clients to sign up for a time: during a 1-hour lunchtime express pickup (give them a high-five, handshake or hug), or during a 3-hour evening gathering with wine, cheese & cocktails (catchup, shmooze, mingle!)

 There are LOTS of ideas out there for how agents can stay in touch with their sphere and clients.
-Shannon’s methods work very well for her, and they may work for you too!GENIUS way to stay current with your SOI.
+This methods work very well, and they may work for you too!GENIUS way to stay current with your SOI.
 Buy them coffee—remotely.
 All you need is a Starbucks card & QR code.Click To Tweet

 6) Progress Chart